united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

 ## Enable data retention

-You can find sample SQL commands to enable data retention here:
+You can find sample SQL commands to enable data retention here.

 ### Sample command for factoryinsight and umh_v2 databases: